mancjames/Argent-Bank/README.md

 • Users can edit the profile and persist the data to the database.

-As part of this project, I also created a swagger.yaml file with recommendations for the API design of the second phase of teh project, which would allow the user to do the following:
+As part of this project, I also created a swagger.yaml file with recommendations for the API design of the second phase of the project, which would allow the user to do the following:

 • View all of their transactions for the current month.